-Margaret Orr is from Swarthmore, PA.
-Her lifelong passions of reading, words, writing, and science led her to her current post as a third-year doctoral student in the GMU Department of Communication, where she focuses on climate change communication and is involved with the George Mason Center for Climate Change Communication (4C).
-Her research interests include climate change misinformation, inoculation theory, and working with broadcast meteorologists on debunking misinformation about climate change.
+Margaret is a fourth-year doctoral student in the GMU Department of Communication, where she focuses on climate change communication and is involved with the Center for Climate Change Communication (4C).

 Margaret received a B.S. in Meteorology & Climatology with a minor in French from the University of Delaware in 2018, and an M.S. in Geography from the University of Georgia in 2020, where her research focused on climate change psychology.
-She is very involved in the American Meteorological Society and is a co-chair for their 2022 and 2023 Student Conference.
+She is very involved in the American Meteorological Society and is the incoming chair for the newly-formed Board of Student Affairs.

-Outside of her professional life, Margaret is an ice dancer and also enjoys hiking and being outdoors, reading, watching Real Housewives, and spending time with friends and family.
+Outside of her professional life, Margaret is an ice dancer and also enjoys ballet, ballroom, and tap dance, reading, and being outdoors in any setting from the beach to the mountains.

 Orr, M.; Stewart, A.; Grundstein, A. Investigating Connections between Need for Cognitive Closure and Climate Change Concern in College Students.
 Int.
 J. Environ.
 Res.
 Public Health 2020, 17, 5619.